 What to Expect During the Procedure

 The insemination is quick and done in a clinic.
 It feels somewhat like a Pap smear and is not too uncomfortable.
 After preparing the first semen sample, it is put into the uterus with a special catheter.
-This helps improve the sperm’s quality and chance to fertilize the egg, increasing the likelihood of pregnancy.
+This technique may improve the sperm’s quality and chance to fertilize the egg which increases the likelihood of pregnancy.

 Post-Procedure Care

-You can go back to normal activities right after.
-But, some might see spotting or feel cramps.
-Avoid hard exercise and follow your doctor’s advice closely.
-To find out if it worked, take a blood pregnancy test two weeks later.
-This blood test is more reliable than home tests.
+You can go back to normal activities after the procedure.
+But, some women might see spotting or feel cramps.
+Avoid intense exercise.
+Follow your reproductive health provider’s advice closely.
+A serum pregnancy test, sometimes with hCG titer, may be performed about two weeks later.
+This blood test is more reliable than home urine tests.

 The IUI journey gives many hope and success.
 Follow the steps and stay in touch with your fertility doctor to boost your chance of a happy outcome.